-Homes in the Fargo, Bismarck, St. Paul, and Minneapolis areas must combat the heat and humidity of our region.
-What this means is outfitting a crawl space with proper insulation that will stand the test of time.
+Homes in the Fargo, Bismarck, St. Paul, and Minneapolis areas must combat the heat and humidity of our region; which makes outfitting a crawl space with proper insulation imperative to maintain the rest of your home’s environment.

 Fiberglass insulation is known for terrible degradation.
 At a certain age, this type of insulation will absorb moisture and grow mold.
 Beyond creating an unsanitary situation below the house, this lowers the indoor air quality.
 Mold, mildew, and pests all release contaminants into the air that cause allergic reactions, headaches, and irritation.

 Protect Your Home with ExTremeBloc™

 Our ExTremeBloc™ crawl space insulation keeps your crawl space dry and free of moisture in many ways, and it’s all because of its superior design.
 It is this advanced design that allows crawl spaces to become energy-efficient powerhouses, even in the most difficult climates.

 ExTremeBloc™ has two major components: a durable foam body and a radiant barrier embedded with graphite particles.
 The foam body is strong enough to remain intact over time, meaning that it won’t tear during services and cleaning.
 The radiant barrier is also extremely durable, so you don’t have to worry about either piece of the ExTremeBloc™ barrier coming apart.

 Retain and Resist Heat

 In the winter, you want to keep heat in your home, while in the summer, you want to keep heat outside your home as much as possible.
 Is there a way to do that?
 It turns out, the radiant barrier of ExTremeBloc™ can do both.
 During the winter, your home will be protected from the cold, and during the summer, your home will retain the cold inside.